What is In-Mold Labeling?

 Automation systems are typically integrated into the molding cell to maintain high repeatability and consistent cycle times.

-Step 2 – Injection Molding
+Step 2 – Injection molding

 Once the label is correctly positioned, the mold closes and molten thermoplastic is injected into the cavity.